fizt656/SKRYB/README.md

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 See the [LICENSE](LICENSE) file for details.

-This means you are free to use, share, and adapt the software for any non-commercial purpose, as long as you provide attribution.
-If you wish to use this software for commercial purposes, please contact the repository owner to arrange a separate commercial license.